toyhammered/QueryClips/README.md

 In the short term, we aim to provide:

+- Reports by email
 - Developer-friendly visualizations
 - Improved user management (invite, reset password)
-- Improved query clip organization

 # Starmap

 In addition to our short term plans, we aim to eventually provide:

 - A hosted version of QueryClips for teams that don't wish to host their own instances
+- Improved organization for your clips
 - SQL library
 - Powerful point-and-click querying
 - Support for MariaDB, Microsoft SQL Server, Oracle, and more